sam-hosseini/freelancing-in-finland/README.md

 * Register a profile with [Ework Group](https://www.eworkgroup.com/find-work) to be able to apply to their projects.
 * Register a profile with [Digia Hub](https://digiahub.com) to be able to apply to their projects.
 * Register a profile with [Vahvistus.fi](https://vahvistus.fi/join), a network run by Sysart, to be able to apply to their projects.
-* Apply for an account at [Tingent](https://tingent.inkopio.se/vms/register?action=register) to see their remote gigs in Sweden.
+* Apply for an account at [Tingent](https://tingent.inkopio.se/vms/register?action=register) to see their remote projects in Sweden.

 **List of aggregate sites**:
-* Create a [job search alert](https://www.linkedin.com/jobs/) on LinkedIn with:
+* Create a [job alert](https://www.linkedin.com/jobs/) on LinkedIn with:
   * Your `location`
   * Your most important `skill` (Python, for example)
   * Job type as `Contract`